 So you test yourself as often as it is recommended because many people who have them are not aware of it; you should go to your doctor to discuss treatment and should definitely warn all your lovers (past and new!) because they may also be at risk.
 Because, what are the effects of the most common sexually transmitted infections?

-Chlamydia: Chlamydia is one of the most common STI’s because it is one of the easiest diseases to be transmitted among people.
+Chlamydia: Chlamydia is one of the most common STIβs because it is one of the easiest diseases to be transmitted among people.
 This STI is actually transmitted by a bacteria (chlamydia trachomatis) that spreads after having unprotected vaginal, anal or even oral sex.
 It is often left untreated because in many cases there are no symptoms.

-• Short term impact: When it shows symptoms, this infection causes pain and discomfort.
+- Short term impact: When it shows symptoms, this infection causes pain and discomfort.
 In women it can lead to pain during sex and a burning sensation when you are peeing.
 Besides, abnormal vaginal discharge is common.
 Women could also experience pain in their lower abdomen and on their lower back.

 For men, abnormal penile discharge is common, just as well genital burning, itching and pain in the testes.
 After the first weeks of infection, some men also experience SARA, which is an arthritis that inflames the joints and causes inflammation of the eyes.

-• Long term effects: The main effect of chlamydia in the long term is damage to reproductive system in both men and women.
+For both men and women who get infected with anal sex, they could have bleeding, discharge and pain in the rectum. - Long term effects: The main effect of chlamydia in the long term is damage to reproductive system in both men and women.
 As a matter of fact, this infection is one of the principal causes of infertility around the world.

 In women, the infection can spread all the way to the uterus and fallopian tubes; it can cause pelvic inflammatory disease.
 If left untreated, chlamydia can create a lot of pelvic pain and it could also cause infertility, stillbirths, miscarriages and ectopic pregnancies.